Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Study Design

 \begin{itemize} \item \header{AUC-ROC:} This metric measures the area under the Receiver Operating Characteristic (ROC) curve \citep{bradley_use_1997}, which plots the true positive rate against the false positive rate at different thresholds.
-AUC-ROC values range from 0 to 1, with a value greater than 0.5 indicating that the model performs better than a no-skill classifier.

-\item \header{AUC-PR:} This metric measures the area under the Precision-Recall (PR) curve \citep{fawcett_introduction_2006}, which plots the precision against the recall across different thresholds.
+AUC-ROC values range from 0 to 1, with a value greater than 0.5 indicating that the model performs better than a no-skill classifier. \item \header{AUC-PR:} This metric measures the area under the Precision-Recall (PR) curve \citep{fawcett_introduction_2006}, which plots the precision against the recall across different thresholds.
 AUC-PR also ranges from 0 to 1.
 However, the performance of a no-skill classifier is determined by the class distribution. \end{itemize}

 These metrics provide a comprehensive assessment of model discriminative capability across various probability thresholds, allowing for a robust and generalized evaluation of performance.
 To measure these metrics, we adopt the One-vs-Rest (OvR) approach \citep{rifkin_defense_2004} commonly used for evaluating multiclass classifiers \citep{dellanna_evaluating_2023}.
 This approach decomposes the multiclass classification problem into multiple binary classification problems, each focusing on a single class against all others.
-The metrics are then computed for each binary problem and averaged to provide an aggregated overview of the model's capability across different classes.
+The metrics are then computed for each binary problem and averaged (macro) to provide an aggregated overview of the model's capability across different classes.
 Using this approach, we can perform a detailed evaluation of the model's capability to distinguish each class, ensuring that the model is not biased towards any particular class and can perform well across all classes.
-Finally, we calculate the relative improvement compared to a no-skill classifier as our baseline.
+Finally, we calculate the relative improvement compared to a dummy classifier that always returns the majority class as our baseline (as implemented in \texttt{scikit-learn}).
 To identify the best-performing models, we rely on the nonparametric Scott-Knott ESD test \citep{tantithamthavorn_impact_2019}.
 This is a multiple comparison approach that leverages hierarchical clustering to partition the set of median values of techniques into statistically distinct groups with non-negligible differences.